Photo by Enes royalfound

 Best: April–June and September–October.
 Madrid is an interior city (650 meters altitude on the Meseta) — the continental climate means temperatures are extreme in both directions (38–42°C in July, 3–8°C in January, with genuine snow some winters).
 The spring and autumn windows are genuinely the only comfortable seasons for extensive outdoor Madrid exploration.

-Cultural tourism year-round: Madrid’s extraordinary museum trio (the Prado — the greatest collection of Spanish painting in the world, with Velázquez, Goya, El Greco, Bosch; the Reina Sofía — with Guernica, Picasso’s Spanish Civil War masterpiece; the Thyssen-Bornemisza — the finest private collection in the world, spanning Duccio to Hockney) operates year-round and is best in winter or early spring when the queue pressure is lowest.
+Cultural tourism year-round: Madrid’s museum trio (the Prado — the greatest collection of Spanish painting in the world, with Velázquez, Goya, El Greco, Bosch; the Reina Sofía — with Guernica, Picasso’s Spanish Civil War masterpiece; the Thyssen-Bornemisza — one of the world’s great private collections, spanning Duccio to Hockney) operates year-round and is best in winter or early spring when the queue pressure is lowest.

 Summer evenings: Madrid’s famous madrugada culture (the late-night café and restaurant culture — dinner at 22:00, bars open until 05:00) is a genuine experience that can compensate for the daytime heat in summer.
-The city’s extraordinary tapas culture (La Latina neighborhood, the Cava Baja and surrounding streets) is at its most accessible in June and September.
+The city’s lively tapas scene (La Latina neighborhood, the Cava Baja and surrounding streets) is at its most accessible in June and September.

 Seville

 Best: March–April and October–November.
 Seville has Spain’s most extreme climate — the hottest major city in Western Europe (42–46°C days in July and August are not uncommon; the 2021 heat wave reached 47.4°C).
-The spring and autumn windows are genuinely the only times for outdoor Seville — and spring is extraordinary.
+The spring and autumn windows are genuinely the only times for outdoor Seville — and spring is when the city truly comes alive.

-Semana Santa (Holy Week, March/April): The most spectacular religious procession event in Europe — the 60+ Seville brotherhoods (cofradías) carry their extraordinary carved floats (pasos — some weighing 5 tonnes, carried by 50+ bearers hidden beneath the float) through the streets of Seville over 6 days (Palm Sunday to Easter Sunday).
-The combination of the elaborate Baroque floats, the penitential music (marching bands playing marchas procesionales), and the intense religious fervor of the crowd makes this the most extraordinary public event in Spain.
+Semana Santa (Holy Week, March/April): The most spectacular religious procession event in Europe — the 60+ Seville brotherhoods (cofradías) carry their intricately carved floats (pasos — some weighing 5 tonnes, carried by 50+ bearers hidden beneath the float) through the streets of Seville over 6 days (Palm Sunday to Easter Sunday).
+The combination of the elaborate Baroque floats, the penitential music (marching bands playing marchas procesionales), and the intense religious fervor of the crowd makes this one of the most powerful public events in Spain.

-Feria de Abril (April–May): Two weeks after Easter, Seville’s Feria (April Fair) transforms the Triana area into a city of casetas (decorated tent-pavilions) — the extraordinary spectacle of thousands of Sevillanos in traditional dress (men in traje corto, women in traje de gitana flamenco dresses), the horse-drawn carriages, the fino sherry, and the flamenco dancing.
-The Feria de Abril is the most extraordinary annual festival in Spain.
+Feria de Abril (April–May): Two weeks after Easter, Seville’s Feria (April Fair) transforms the Triana area into a city of casetas (decorated tent-pavilions) — thousands of Sevillanos turn out in traditional dress (men in traje corto, women in traje de gitana flamenco dresses), alongside horse-drawn carriages, fino sherry, and flamenco dancing.
+The Feria de Abril ranks among Spain’s biggest annual festivals.

 Major Events and Festivals

-Las Fallas, Valencia (March 13–19): The extraordinary Valencian festival — enormous satirical sculptures (fallas, constructed from papier-mâché and wood, some 10+ meters tall) are erected throughout the city over months of preparation, then burned simultaneously at midnight on March 19 (La Cremà).
+Las Fallas, Valencia (March 13–19): This Valencian festival is unlike anything else in Spain — enormous satirical sculptures (fallas, constructed from papier-mâché and wood, some 10+ meters tall) are erected throughout the city over months of preparation, then burned simultaneously at midnight on March 19 (La Cremà).
 The sound of 24-hour fireworks for an entire week is the most explosive festival experience in Europe.

-Semana Santa throughout Spain (March/April): Not only Seville — the Holy Week processions in Málaga, Valladolid, Zamora, and Granada are each extraordinary in different ways.
+Semana Santa throughout Spain (March/April): Not only Seville — the Holy Week processions in Málaga, Valladolid, Zamora, and Granada are each remarkable in their own way.
 Zamora (Castilla y León) has the most austere and most ancient processions; Málaga’s are the most theatrical.

 San Fermín, Pamplona (July 6–14): The Running of the Bulls (the encierro) — the world’s most famous festival risk activity.
 The 825-meter morning run (06:30–06:40 if no incidents, longer if bulls are separated) involves 2,000+ runners and 6 fighting bulls.
 Deaths are rare but injuries are annual.
-The festival itself (concerts, fireworks, bars open continuously) is extraordinary as a cultural event regardless of whether you run.
+The festival itself (concerts, fireworks, bars open continuously) is a cultural spectacle in its own right, regardless of whether you run.

 La Tomatina, Buñol (Last Wednesday of August): The world’s largest food fight — 120 tonnes of tomatoes hurled between 20,000 participants over one hour.
 The small town of Buñol (40 minutes from Valencia) hosts what has become one of Europe’s most photographed events.
 Purely experiential rather than culturally substantive.

-La Mercè, Barcelona (Late September): The finest urban festival in Spain after Seville’s Feria — free concerts at 50+ venues throughout the city, the extraordinary Piromusical (the Barceloneta synchronized fireworks and music display, 30 minutes, the finest free event in Barcelona), the castellers (human tower competitions in the Plaça de Sant Jaume), and the correfoc (fire-running with devil costumes and fireworks).
+La Mercè, Barcelona (Late September): Spain’s biggest urban festival after Seville’s Feria — free concerts at 50+ venues throughout the city, the Piromusical (the Barceloneta synchronized fireworks and music display, 30 minutes, Barcelona’s best free event), the castellers (human tower competitions in the Plaça de Sant Jaume), and the correfoc (fire-running with devil costumes and fireworks).

 City-Specific Practical Notes